zudi-lin/pytorch_connectomics/README.md

 ## Introduction

 The field of connectomics aims to reconstruct the wiring diagram of the brain by mapping the neural connections at the level of individual synapses.
-Here we provide a deep learning toolbox for automatic and semi-automatic data annotation in connectomics.
+Recent advances in electronic microscopy (EM) have enabled the collection of a large number of image stacks at nanometer resolution, but the annotation requires expertise and is super time-consuming.
+Here we provide a deep learning framework powered by [PyTorch](https://pytorch.org/) for automatic and semi-automatic data annotation in connectomics.

 ## Key Features

 - Multitask Learning
 - Active Learning
+- CPU and GPU Parallelism

+If you want new features that are relatively easy to implement (e.g. loss functions, models), please open a feature requirement discussion in issues or implement by yourself and submit a pull request.
+For other features that requires substantial amount of design and coding, please contact the [auther](https://github.com/zudi-lin) directly.

 ## Environment

 The code is developed and tested under the following configurations.
 - Hardware: 1-8 Nvidia GPUs (with at least 12G GPU memories) (change ```[--num-gpu GPUS]``` accordingly)
-- Software: CentOS Linux 7.4 (Core), ***CUDA>=9.0, Python>=3.5, PyTorch>=1.0.0***
+- Software: CentOS Linux 7.4 (Core), ***CUDA>=9.0, Python>=3.6, PyTorch>=1.0.0***

 ## Installation

-Create new conda environment:
+Create a new conda environment:
 ```
 conda create -n py3_torch python=3.6
-source activate activate py3_torch
+source activate py3_torch
 conda install pytorch torchvision cudatoolkit=9.0 -c pytorch
 ```